JohanBellander/CdaCLI/README.md

 ### Copilot CLI Setup

-> **Windows Users**: If you encounter "No specific task provided" or argument length errors, switch to stdin mode by changing the `default` agent in `cda.agents.json` to `"copilot-stdin"`.
-This bypasses Windows command-line length limits and reliably delivers long prompts.
-The stdin mode is automatically included when running `cda init`.
+> **Windows Users**: `cda init` sets `copilot-stdin` as the default agent so prompts stream over stdin without hitting command-line length limits.
+Switch to the arg-mode `copilot` agent only if you specifically need inline argument delivery and confirm prompts remain under the limit.

 1. **Install the standalone `copilot` binary** using GitHub's official instructions (see the [Copilot CLI docs](https://docs.github.com/en/copilot/github-copilot-chat/copilot-cli)) or a package manager:
    - macOS/Linux (Homebrew): `brew install github-copilot-cli`